 Properly applied and appropriately interpreted patch tests are the only scientific proof of ACD.
 There is no diagnostic test for ICD.
 Patch testing for OCD cannot be done until a complete exposure review and documentation of probable chemicals is determined.
-Patch testing will only be useful if the worker is tested to what he/she is being exposed to in their work environment.
-Series or trays of allergens for specific occupations and substance used by the patients is required.
-In some instances if the standard supplied occupational trays will not cover what the patient is exposed to, testing to the workers raw material in a diluted or raw form will be necessary.
+Patch testing will only be useful if the worker is tested with what he/she is being exposed to in their work environment.
+Series or trays of allergens for specific occupations and substances used by the patients are required.
+In some instances if the standard supplied occupational trays will not cover what the patient is exposed to, testing with the workers raw material in a diluted or raw form will be necessary.
 This requires an experienced Clinician and chemist to prepare the raw materials.
 This unfortunately can delay patch testing but will prevent false-negative testing.

 Picture 9: Patch test 48 hour initial read after patches removed